How Much Income Do You Need to Get a Personal Loan

 What Credit Score Do I Need For a Personal Loan

 An average credit score is between 620-679 and a poor credit score fall under 580.
 If your credit score is below this range, you can still secure a personal loan.
 You may have to use your personal (car, home or land) property as collateral to gain a secured loan from a lender.
-These types of personal loans come with a higher interest rate that remains all throughout until the lender is paid back in full.
+These types of personal loans come with a higher interest rate.
+It remains all throughout until you pay back the lender in full.
 Plus, the lender will repossess the property if the borrower defaults on the personal loan.

 Using Collateral to get a Personal Loan